rickosborne/cascades/md/34-6-1-sandstorm.md

 "Doesn't matter.
 It's got to happen now before we descend."

-I kicked my shoes off, turned and ran around the corner, and dove into row 27.
+I turned and ran around the corner, diving into row 27.
 Instead of going face first, I rotated and landed as if to sit in her lap.
 I grabbed at her purse with my left hand, attempting to pull it out of the way as I landed.
 It didn't come away clean—she managed to catch one of the straps with her own left hand.
 My back slammed into her chest, catching that arm against the wall.
-I jammed my feet into the cracks between the row 26 seats, leveraging back into her with all of my strength.
+Jamming my feet into the cracks between the row 26 seats, I leveraged back into her with all of my strength.

 Her right arm was trapped between us, so I used my own right elbow to try to keep it from escaping.
 I managed to get both hands around the straps on the purse and yanked while slamming my head back into hers.